-Route 128 Business Council TMA support: MAPC will support the implementation of the 128 Business Council Smart Bus project, which was funded through the Clean Air and Mobility Program in the FFY 11 element of the TIP.
-MAPC will work with the 128 Business Council to develop and manage a technologically driven, demand responsive interface for suburban transit systems that will better facilitate variable route bus services.
+Route 128 Business Council TMA support: MAPC will support the implementation of the 128 Business Council Smart Bus project, which was funded through the MPO's Clean Air and Mobility Program in the FFY 2011 element of the TIP.
+MAPC will work with the 128 Business Council to develop and manage a technologically driven, demand-responsive interface for suburban transit systems that will better facilitate variable-route bus services.
 MAPC will engage municipalities and other transit providers to consider similar technology to improve suburban transit service.

-Bike Share Program Implementation: MAPC will continue to work with the Cities of Boston, Cambridge, Somerville and the Town of Brookline to implement the regional Hubway Bike Share system.
-In summer 2011 Boston launched a 600 bicycle and 60 station bike share system, which will expand into neighboring municipalities in 2012.
-Funding for the program comes from the Clean Air and Mobility Program, a separate FTA Bus Livability award, and local support from the municipalities.
+Bike Share Program Implementation: MAPC will continue to work with the Cities of Boston, Cambridge, and Somerville and the Town of Brookline to implement the regional Hubway Bike Share system.
+In the summer of 2011 Boston launched a 600-bicycle and 60-station bike share system, which will expand into neighboring municipalities in 2012.
+Funding for the program comes from the Clean Air and Mobility Program, a separate Federal Transit Administration Bus Livability award, and local support from the municipalities.
 The bike share vendor for this project, Alta Bike Share, was selected through competitive procurement by MAPC in FFY 2011.
 Implementation efforts need to be undertaken by MAPC to continue to guide the process.
-Working with officials from the four municipalities, as well as institutions in Greater Boston, MAPC will help implement a program that can be expanded to the three neighboring municipalities, and beyond.
+Working with officials from the four municipalities, as well as institutions in the greater Boston area, MAPC will help implement a program that can be expanded to the three neighboring municipalities, and beyond.

-Technical Assistance with Local Bicycle and Pedestrian Planning Initiatives: MAPC will provide technical support, as requested, to communities seeking to augment portions of the regional bicycle and pedestrian network, as identified in the 2007 Regional Bicycle Plan and 2010 Regional Pedestrian Plan.
+Technical Assistance with Local Bicycle and Pedestrian Planning Initiatives: MAPC will provide technical support, as requested, to communities seeking to augment portions of the regional bicycle and pedestrian network, as identified in the MPO's 2007 Regional Bicycle Plan and 2010 Regional Pedestrian Plan.

 Regional Greenway Planning and Mapping: MAPC will work with MassDOT, CTPS, and municipalities to better develop and implement portions of a regional bicycle and pedestrian network of off-road and on-road connections (a greenway) that form a contiguous system around Greater Boston.
 Trail development is occurring in greater frequency in most of the communities in the Boston region.
-The trails consist of shared use paths along former railroad rights of way, hiking trails through conservation land, and historic corridors connecting points of interest.
-The binding theme of all the proposed and completed corridors are creating attractive places to walk, bike, or otherwise move along low traffic or traffic free green areas.
-These greenways are often local in nature, however if we bring all of these separate projects into a regional system, can create a world class regional network.
+The trails consist of shared-use paths along former railroad rights-of-way, hiking trails through conservation land, and historic corridors connecting points of interest.
+The binding theme of all of the proposed and completed corridors are creating attractive places to walk, bike, or otherwise move along low-traffic or traffic-free green areas.
+These greenways are often local in nature; however, if all of these separate projects can be brought into a regional system, a world class regional network can be created.

-ALTERNATIVE-MODE PLANNING AND COORDINATION (CONT.)
+ALTERNATIVE-MODE PLANNING AND COORDINATION [CONT.]